Hydraulic Reference |

 Specifications

-Platter 305mm diameter machined from a solid billet of aluminium, and fitted with six 24k gold plated inertia platter weights.
+Platter 305mm diameter machined from a solid billet of aluminium, polished and fitted with six brass inertia platter weights.
 The record is supported on neoprene pads, thereby reducing rumble and induced static to an absolute minimum.

-Isolation Feet Aluminium fitted with cork/rubber damping pads.
+Isolation Feet Fixed aluminium fitted with sorbothane hemispheres.

 Motor Single-phase synchronous, recoil start.